 Affiliation and Ethics

 Sometimes companies also send me stuff for free to take a look at.
 In those cases I mention that in my article.
+I am not taking money to write an article, but free product can be seen as a form of payment nonetheless.

 There is a couple of companies who no longer send me stuff, since I was too critical about their product(s).
 It is not my style to shame in public: I first attempt to sort it out with the company in question, tell them about the issues I have found with their product.
 Everyone makes mistakes, the important thing is how you handle those mistakes and that you learn something from them and not repeat them again.